gpatuwo/hangman_ai/README.md

 # Hangman Solver

+## App Components
+Server-side

+1. dictionary builder script: to fetch a ton of words from API. stored words in txt files

+2. json dictionary builder: to convert text files usable a data type for determine initial frequency list for each length dictionary

+ - hash dictionary builder: convert json dictionaries into exportable js objects --> cache initial length hash dicts via heroku's [memecache?](https://devcenter.heroku.com/articles/memcachier#node-js)

+3. frequency generator:
+  - converts json length dictionary into object
+  - find/save initial frequency for each length dictionary
+  - re-used to gen order of letter guesses as

+Front-end
+4. letter guesser: handles logic for guessing the next letter
+  - gets next letter to guess from freq gen
+  - narrows down options from hash dictionary
+  - repeats the above 2 until game over (guessed it or not)

+5. word saver: saves word into dictionary (smarter next time!)
+  - breaks down missed word into chars
+  - saves array into corresponding json list
+  - updates initial freq count and list

+6. ui to visually showcase server-side logic

 ## Process
 ### Letter Frequency
 As someone who has played Hangman since first grade, I've always known to start with the letter 'e'.
 Memories of past games inspired me to look into letter frequencies.
 In my research of this topic, several tables were frequently referenced: